intel/scikit-learn-intelex/doc/sources/oneapi_gpu.rst

         one.
 Default value is :code:`False`.

 These options can be set using :code:`sklearnex.set_config()` function or :code:`sklearnex.config_context`.
-Current values of these options can be obtained by the call of :code:`sklearnex.get_config()`.
+To obtain the current values of these options, call :code:`sklearnex.get_config()`.

 .. note::
      Functions :code:`set_config`, :code:`get_config` and :code:`config_context`
-     are always patched after :code:`sklearnex.patch_sklearn()` call.
+     are always patched after the :code:`sklearnex.patch_sklearn()` call.

+.. rubric:: Example

-Example how to patch your code with Intel CPU/GPU optimizations:
+An example on how to patch your code with Intel CPU/GPU optimizations:

 .. code-block:: python